ihavethatonvinyl/blog/content/essays/alt-country-first-a-conversation-with-labrador’s-pat-king-about-his-latest-and-greatest-lp-my-version-of-desire.md

 *Matt DeMello is a composer and songwriter based in Peekskill, NY.
 Originally from the suburbs of Providence, RI, he grew up on a healthy diet of showtunes, hip-hop, and prog rock bands.
 He leads editorial content for Emerj Artificial Intelligence Research.
 He has hosted many a podcast in his time professionally, and can be heard hosting the 'AI in Business' podcast for Emerj and Captivity Scene.
 He is somehow[ best known](https://mattdemello.bandcamp.com/album/cassandra-abandoned-i-ii-marions-version) for a 2xLP+ "stoner Christmas rock opera" about Cassandra the Red-Nosed Reindeer leading a communist revolution of the North Pole in the War on Christmas, all because the fascist dictator Santa Claus deadnamed her.*

 *Pat King (He/Him) is a songwriter, record nerd, publicist and reformed music writer who lives in the wonderful city of Philadelphia.
-To some, he is known as the leader of the Maximum Alt-Country band Labrador, whose new album 'My Version Of Desire' will be released on May 30th, 2025 via No Way Of Knowing and Safe Suburban Home Records.*
+To some, he is known as the leader of the Maximum Alt-Country band Labrador, whose new album 'My Version Of Desire' was released on May 30th, 2025 via No Way Of Knowing and Safe Suburban Home Records.*